 The allowances for chargebacks and accruals for rebates and product returns are the most significant estimates used in the recognition of our revenue from product sales.
 Of the accounts receivable allowances and our sales related accruals, our accrual for rebates and product returns represent the majority of the balance.
-Sales related accrued liabilities totaled \$743,000, \$738,000 and \$778,000 as of December 31, 2006 and 2007 and March 31, 2008, respectively.
-Of these amounts, our estimated liability for rebates represented \$598,000, \$261,000 and \$167,000, respectively, while our accrual for product returns totaled \$51,000, \$324,000 and \$403,000, respectively.
-If the actual amount of cash discounts, chargebacks, rebates, and product returns differ from the amounts estimated by management, material differences may result from the amount of our revenue recognized from product sales.
-A change in our rebate estimate of one percentage point would have impacted net sales by approximately \$96,000 and \$26,000 for the year ended December 31, 2007 and three month period ended March 31, 2008, respectively.
-A change in our product returns for expired product are not tracked against specific periods.
+Sales related accrued liabilities totaled \$83,000, \$743,000 and \$738,000 as of December 31, 2005, 2006 and 2007, respectively.
+Of these amounts, our estimated liability for rebates represented \$0, \$598,000 and \$261,000, respectively, while our accrual for product returns totaled \$37,000, \$51,000 and \$324,000, respectively.
+If the actual amount of cash discounts, chargebacks, rebates, and product returns differences may result from the amount of our revenue recognized from product sales.
+A change in our rebate estimate of one percentage point would have impacted net sales by approximately \$72,000 and \$96,000 for the years ended December 31, 2006 and 2007, respectively.
+A change in our product returns for estimate of one percentage point tracked against specific periods.
+Any expired product are not tracked against specific periods.
 Any expired product return would be from a prior period, given the shelf-life of the products.

 From January 2006 through part of April 2006, we recorded contract sales revenue which was based on co-promotion agreements primarily with Bertek Pharmaceuticals Inc., for the sales of Kristalose.
-Copromotion fees were calculated based on a percent of gross sales or similar calculation.
+Co-promotion fees were calculated based on a percent of gross sales or similar calculation.
 Contract sales revenue is included in net revenues.

 In 2005, we allowed customers to purchase additional product prior to a scheduled price increase.
 Revenue for shipments of these purchases was recognized in accordance with our stated revenue recognition policy.
 As a general rule, effective January 1, 2006, we no longer offer these or any other type of incentive purchases to our customers.
 We occasionally make an exception to this policy, when we offer odd-lot quantities at a slightly reduced price or when a customer opens a new facility and requests special terms on their initial purchase.
-To date, we believe these types of transactions become material.
+To date, we believe these types of transactions have not been material.
 Moreover, when we offer special terms, we review the transaction against our revenue recognition policy for proper treatment.
-If we well disclose the impact in the notes to our financial statements.
+If we determine such transactions become material, we will disclose the impact in the notes to our financial statements.